← Back to ArticlesCommunity

 What Happens After the Trial

-If your child wants to continue, we'll explain options and pricing.
+If your child wants to continue, we will explain options and pricing.
 Our ongoing sessions are affordable - genuinely affordable, not "affordable for central London" affordable - and we offer sibling discounts and flexible booking.

-If boxing isn't right for your child, absolutely no pressure.
-They've tried something new, had an hour of exercise, and can move on.
+If boxing is not right for your child, absolutely no pressure.
+They have tried something new, had an hour of exercise, and can move on.
 Some kids discover they love it; others prefer different activities.
 Both outcomes are fine.

 This Half Term

-Between the free options London offers and a free boxing trial, half term doesn't have to break the bank.
+Between the free options London offers and a free boxing trial, half term does not have to break the bank.
 Yes, some activities cost money, and yes, you might do a few paid things across the week.
 But the foundation can absolutely be free.

 Start with a boxing trial.
-It's an hour of proper activity that costs nothing, tires kids out, and might become something ongoing.
+It is an hour of proper activity that costs nothing, tires kids out, and might become something ongoing.

 H